queryluke/coral-erm-vagrantbox/README.md

 3. (_OPTIONAL_): Edit the `config.yml` file
 4. `$ vagrant up`

-Install coral using the gui at http://coral.dev
-Mysql user and password:
+Install coral using the gui at http://localhost:8777 (or at the `localhost_port` in the config) Mysql user and password:
 * user=root
 * password=coralerm (_or the mysql_root_password you set in the config.yml file_)